jwodder/txtble/README.rst

 ``padding=0``
    Padding to insert on the left & right of every table cell.
 This can be either an integer (to insert that many space characters) or a string.
+If a string, it may not contain any newlines.

 ``row_border=False``
    Whether to draw horizontal rules between data rows.  ``row_border`` may